pseastham/eFEMpart.jl/README.md

 # Meshes

-For simple geometries (rectangles...), you can use the built-in geometry code but for more complicated geometries we suggest building your mesh with an external library (such as [GMSH](http://gmsh.info/)).
+For simple geometries (rectangles...), you can use the built-in geometry code.
+For more complicated geometries we suggest building your mesh with an external library (such as [GMSH](http://gmsh.info/)).
+See the [meshes wiki](https://github.com/pseastham/eFEMpart/wiki/Docs:-Meshes) for how this is used in practice.

 # Equations